lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## EDHOC Message 4 {#m4}

-To give key confirmation to the Initiator, EDHOC defines a message_4 that is OPTIONAL to support.
-Key confirmation is normally given by sending an application message with e.g. OSCORE from the Responder to the Initator.
-In deployments where no protected application message are sent from the Responder to the intiator, the Responder MUST send message_4.
-Such deployement can e.g. be when EDHOC is only used for authentication, and no application data are sent or when application data is only sent from the Initiator to the Responder.
+This section specifies message_4 which is OPTIONAL to support.
+Key confirmation is normally provided by sending an application message from the Responder to the Initator, e.g., using OSCORE.
+In deployments where no protected application message are sent from the Responder to the Intiator, the Responder MUST send message_4.
+Two examples of such deployments:

+1. When EDHOC is only used for authentication and no application data are sent.
+2. When application data is only sent from the Initiator to the Responder.

 ### Formatting of Message 4 {#asym-msg4-form}